 <div class="info feedback"> <i class="fas fa-comments" aria-hidden="true" title="comments"></i><i class="visually-hide">comment icon</i> <p>You're looking at the new transfer site! <a href="mailto:firstname.lastname@example.org">Let us know</a> if you have questions, feedback, or praise.</p> </div>

 You’re looking at the new transfer site!
-Let us know if you have questions, feedback, or praise.
+Let us know if you have questions or feedback.